 The JW Marriott Marco Island Beach Resort charges a $30 resort fee that covers internet, one-hour tennis court rental, access to the Resort Golf Practice Facility, two Spa fitness classes, one beach umbrella rental and breakfast discounts.

 Rates for a Deluxe Gulf Front Room with two queen beds at the JW Marriott Marco Island Beach Resort range from $399 in low season, to $699 in high.
+You can compare rates at sites like Priceline or Hotelopia.

 Review and photos by Dana Rebmann.
 Her stay was hosted by JW Marriott Marco Island Beach Resort, but as always, her thoughts and opinions are her own.